FoxNext: Theme parks

-Twentieth Century Fox Consumer Products announced a series of Twentieth Century Fox World theme park in Asia in early to mid-2010s.
+Twentieth Century Fox Consumer Products announced a series of Twentieth Century Fox World theme parks in Asia in early to mid-2010s.
 Fox and Genting Malaysia Berhad agreed in 2013 to build a Twentieth Century Fox World theme park, the first such branded park.
 With Village Roadshow Theme Parks in 2014, Fox agreed to build a Fox World in South Korea.
 In November 2015, Fox and Al Ahli Holding Group agreed to build a 20th Century Fox World near Dubai in United Arab Emirates under an agreement that would allow Al Ahli to build a total of four Fox Worlds outside of the US.

 Twentieth Century Fox Consumer Products and Genting Malaysia Berhad agreed in 2013 to build a Twentieth Century Fox World theme park, the first such branded park.
-Genting is funding at $300 million the 25 acre park which would consist of 25 rides and attractions based on Fox films.
-20th Century Fox issued a default notice in regards to its licensing agreement for the under construction 20th Century Fox World theme park in Malaysia by Genting Malaysia Bhd.
+Genting funded the $300 million, 25 acre, park which consisted of 25 rides and attractions based on Fox films.
+20th Century Fox issued a default notice in regards to its licensing agreement for the then-under construction 20th Century Fox World theme park in Malaysia by Genting Malaysia Bhd.
 In November 2018 Genting Malaysia filed suit in response and included soon to be parent The Walt Disney Company.
 The two parties settled out of court in July 2019 in which the Fox name would be dropped from the park while certain Fox properties would be available for Genting to finish the park with the addition of non-Fox properties.
 In May 2020, the Genting Group confirmed that the new name for the park would be called Genting SkyWorlds.

 With Village Roadshow Theme Parks in 2014, Fox agreed to build a 75-acre Fox World in 700-acre Ungdong Entertainment Complex, Changwon City, South Korea.
 Village Roadshow would operate the park.
 Fox may have backed off from the Ungdong location due to the investigation into South Gyeongsang Governor Hong Joon-pyo.
 By May 16, 2015, Fox Global Location Based Entertainment was looking at building a theme park on Yeongjong Island, Incheon with Incheon Metropolitan Government as a potential investor.

 On 29 April 2018, the park was put on indefinite hold by the Al Ahli Group amid concerns from its CEO Mohammed Khammas that there was a "serious supply" of theme parks in Dubai.